alvin0319/Offhand/README.md

 A PocketMine-MP plugin that implements Offhand (and OffhandInventory)

 # Introduction
-PocketMine-MP does not support Offhand, also doesn't handle except of offhand
+PocketMine-MP does not support Offhand

 This plugin will enable Offhand on your server